 For a bit more action, fishing and bird-watching are some of the activities you can do at Noah’s Creek and Cooper’s Creek.
 Trail walks in the Daintree rainforest during daytime are always a rewarding experience being surrounded by lush flora and occasionally getting to meet the critters that populate the area –orange-footed scrubfowls building nests or finding food, lace monitor lizards… However, taking night walk is where the real excitement is at as most of animals in the area, like the Northern Brown Bandicoot, are nocturnal.
 Set your cameras on night mode and be prepared to take some photos, just be sure not to be too intrusive or disruptive of their routines.

-If you have the option, bring a dome tent to save you the trouble of pegging your tent into the ground –the tent areas have compacted gravel which makes setting up a tougher job.
+If you have the option, bring a dome tent.
+This will save you the trouble of pegging your tent into the ground.
+The tent areas have compacted gravel which makes setting up a tougher job.

 Campsites are paid.
 As of July 2016, it’s $6.15 per adult per night, and $24 for a family of 8 with 2 adults.
-Advanced booking is required in this park and you may only stay for a maximum of 7 consecutive nights.
+Advanced booking is required.
+There is a cap on the stay with a maximum of 7 consecutive nights.

 Where to camp

 All 15 campsites are pretty much equal in quality and only the distance from the beach is variable.
-During the warmer months, you might want to choose a camp closer to the beach if possible to catch some breeze –the inner camps are enclosed by thicker vegetation making it more humid.
+During the warmer months, you might want to choose a camp closer to the beach.
+Possibly to catch a bit of breeze.
+Thicker vegetation encloses the inner camps.
+This makes it more humid.

 Above Image Source: Mike Davison – flickr.com